earlyxpian/earlyxpian.github.io/eng/shepherdofhermas.md

 ## Suggested first translation(s):

-An easy-to-read, modern English translation that is freely available is the one by Edgar J. Goodspeed from 1950 listed below.
+An easy-to-read, modern English translation that is freely available is the one by Graydon F. Snyder from 1968 listed below.
 A more literal translation that is also in modern English and freely available is the anonymous one from 2013 listed below.

 ## English translations:
 * William Wake (translated ~1719)